 Emily joined Seattle Humane in 1999 as an adoption advisor.
 After attending the San Francisco SPCA Academy for Dog Trainers and receiving a Certificate in Training and Counseling, she became one of our dog training instructors and developed our public training class program.
 She then served as our Behavior Program Director.
 After a 2-year sabbatical, Emily returned to Seattle Humane as our Dog Training Program Director and is now our Chief of Animal Behavior.
 Emily is a Certified Professional Dog Trainer and Certified Behavior Counselor-Canine.
 She lives in Seattle with two cats (Marble and Fennel, both Seattle Humane alums) and a husband.

 Chief of Veterinary Medicine

-Dr. Reed received her bachelor’s degree in history from New York University.
-After graduation, she worked as a photo librarian in an historical picture archive until a pair of sick guinea pigs rekindled her childhood dream of becoming a veterinarian.
+Dr. Jess Reed received her bachelor’s degree in history from New York University.
+After graduation, she worked as a photo librarian in a historical picture archive until a pair of sick guinea pigs rekindled her childhood dream of becoming a veterinarian.
 She graduated from Cornell University’s College of Veterinary Medicine where she got hooked on shelter medicine.
-Lifelong New Yorkers, Dr. Reed and her husband moved West in search of trees and mountains.
+A lifelong New Yorker, Dr. Reed moved West in search of trees and mountains.
 Eventually, Dr. Reed landed at Seattle Humane where she feels lucky to have the opportunity to work with amazing people and animals every day.
-Dr. Reed loves that shelter medicine is predictably unpredictable and is committed to providing the best possible care to our shelter/foster pets as well as to pets in need in our community.
+Dr. Reed loves that shelter medicine is predictably unpredictable and is committed to providing the best possible care to our shelter/foster pets as well as to expanding access to veterinary care in our community.